Kilimanjaro-2025@MortenJohansen

 We recommend packing your backpack with items you can remove if needed, such as water containers, rocks, or other disposable weight.
 This way, you can lighten your load if necessary—and if it means you take that extra climb up the hill, it makes a big difference!

-When training with a heavy backpack on steep terrain, you should use trekking poles to get used to the feel of them.
+When training with a heavy backpack on steep terrain, you should use trekking poles to get used to the feel of them, as they are strongly recommended for high-altitude trips.

 The gym